 Can all vets perform Laparoscopic Neutering?

 Laparoscopic surgery requires both specialist equipment and an experienced surgeon to carry out the procedure.
 Compared to human laparoscopic procedures, a very small portion of pet surgery in the UK is performed laparoscopically, although there is a steady increase in practices that are providing this service.

 How can I book an appointment for this procedure for my dog?

-If you are an existing Village Vet client, you can contact your vet and they will put you in touch with the team at London Vet Specialists.
+If you are an existing Village Vet client, you can contact your vet and they will put you in touch with the closest team.
 If you are not an existing client and would like to get more information, simply call Village Vet Hampstead.
 If you reside in Hertfordshire, you can contact our St Albans (Caytons) practice.
 If you reside in Cambridgeshire, you can contact our Village Vet Whittlesford Hospital.